Should You Fertilize Desert Landscape Plants?

 While there are many fine organic fertilizers, two highly recommended brands that were developed with an understanding of our native desert soil and plants are:

-While Tony’s is often promoted by local plant gurus and some garden centers, I find it to be prohibitively expensive. ($60 for a 5 lb. bag).
+While Tony’s is often promoted by local plant gurus and some garden centers, at $60 for a 5 lb. bag, I find it prohibitively expensive.
 When I need fertilizer, I use Tank’s.

-Organic fertilizers like these actually improve your soil, and since they don’t break down as fast as synthetic fertilizers, their effects last longer.
+Organic fertilizers like these actually improve your soil by adding organic matter and encouraging the growth of microbes.
+And since they don’t break down as fast as synthetic fertilizers, their effects last longer and they are less likely to cause fertilizer burn.

 On the other hand, if you have reason to believe your plant has a genuine nutrient deficiency, synthetic fertilizers are more quickly absorbed and get to work on deficiencies faster.
 If you use a synthetic fertilizer, follow the instructions or dilute the recommended amount by half.
 Too much can cause fertilizer burn.